libp2p/docs/content/concepts/transports/webrtc.md

 - [Security](../secure-comm/overview): WebRTC includes built-in security features, and connections are always encrypted by using [DTLS](https://en.wikipedia.org/wiki/Datagram_Transport_Layer_Security) or [SRTP](https://en.wikipedia.org/wiki/Secure_Real-time_Transport_Protocol).

-WebRTC includes several APIs to help facilitate the creation of a secure connection over the web.

-The `RTCPeerConnection` API allows two applications on different endpoints to communicate using a peer-to-peer protocol.
+WebRTC includes several APIs to help create a secure connection over the web.
+The [`RTCPeerConnection`](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection) API allows two applications on different endpoints to communicate using a peer-to-peer protocol.
+WebRTC enables a node to send and receive streams that include media content and arbitrary binary data through the `DataChannel`.
 The `PeerConnection` API interacts closely with a `getUserMedia` API for accessing a node's media-based peripheral device and uses the `getDisplayMedia` API to capture screen content.
-WebRTC allows a node to send and receive streams that include media content and arbitrary binary data through the `DataChannel`.

 ### WebRTC and WebTransport